cloudnloud/teams/README.md

 👇
 ** Key Notes about .net core to work on.

+0.1 - How to install visual studio [just for documentation ] 0.2 - how to create sample web application using visual studion 0.3 - create custom message with our profile and our links

 ** 1. Develop legacy application using .net core.

+	- *Deploy in standlone server - tomcat
-	- *Deploy in standlone server
+	- *Deploy in standlone server - IIS
 	- *Deploy in Azure web app
 	- *Deploy in Aws Elastic beanstalk
 	- *Deploy in virtual machine created in azure and aws